 Ioanna Hatzidavidou talked about the startup Carma Share.
 The entry of the company into the car rental market is supported by a strategic partnership with an insurance company.

-The success of the workshop was such that all participants agreed to continue the discussion in a new event on November 19, 2019.
+The success of the workshop was such that all participants agreed to continue the discussion in a new event to be held late November, 2019.

 EKT is a Community Partner of the StartupNow Forum 2019.
 As a partner of Enterprise Europe Network, EKT implements the BeShared: Embracing Innovation and Interconnection in the Sharing Economy project which is funded by the COSME programme.
 The project focuses on sharing best practices between sharing economy initiatives and connecting innovative business models with SMEs wishing to commercialise new products and existing innovations through the sharing economy.